-Bring Your Own Device (BYOD) programs increase productivity but also expand your attack surface; Control 2-6-3 of the Essential Cybersecurity Controls (ECC – 2 : 2024) requires a documented, enforceable BYOD policy and technical controls—this post gives a practical Compliance Framework–aligned template, granular implementation steps, and a checklist tailored for small businesses.
+Bring Your Own Device (BYOD) programs increase productivity but also expand your attack surface; Control 2-6-3 of the Essential Cybersecurity Controls (ECC – 2 : 2024) requires a documented, enforceable BYOD policy and technical controls—this post gives a practical ECC-2:2024–aligned template, granular implementation steps, and a checklist tailored for small businesses.

-Control 2-6-3: Requirements and Key Objectives (Compliance Framework)
+Control 2-6-3: Requirements and Key Objectives (ECC-2:2024)

 Risks of Not Implementing Control 2-6-3